HeatherRSGilson/Album-Art-Collage-Generator/README.md

 # AlbumArtCollageMaker
 Python app to generate color-sorted collages from square images such as album art

+# Dependencies
+Designed for Python 3.6.10
+PySimpleGUI 4 - NOTE: This app was programmed before PySimpleGUI transitioned to a payed model and was made with the original open source version.

 # Usage:
 Run app from GUI.py